CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="plg-mm"></a>Menu Meta \[Ps\]\[Pro & J3.+]

-The **CoalaWeb Menu Meta** system plugin allows you to add **Open Graph**, **Twitter Card** and **Schema** tags to basically any menu item.
+The **CoalaWeb Menu Meta** system plugin allows you to add **Open Graph** and **Twitter Card** tags to basically any menu item.
 To stop conflicts with the other CoalaWeb content meta data plugins these tags will not be displayed for regular Joomla content items such as Categories and or Articles.
 If you want to override the automatic creation of meta tags for a Joomla Article or Category please use the CoalaWeb tab displayed in their respective editors. *\[Figure-29\]*

 ![Figure-29](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-mm-plg.png "Figure-29"){.coalaweb-docs}